davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

   }
   ```

-- Check out the [ctype](https://www.cplusplus.com/reference/cctype/) library for other useful functions on chars.
+- Check out the [ctype](https://www.cplusplus.com/reference/cctype/) library for other useful functions on chars. -->

 ##### Array Basics

 C has array support, but unlike Java, arrays in C are not considered objects.
-C's arrays are even more fundamental.
-That means we don't have that nice `array.length` field to tell us the length of an array, so it is the programmer who must always keep track of, and pass along, each array's length.
-There's also no memory protection -- so you may be able to access out of bounds elements, without an exception being thrown at runtime!
-Therefore it is especially important to check for 1-off errors.
+That means we don't have that nice `array.length` variable to tell us the length of an array, so it is the programmer who must always keep track of, and pass along, each array's length!
+There's also no memory protection (like ArrayIndexOutOfBoundsException) -- so you may be able to access out of bounds elements, without your program crashing at runtime!
+Therefore it is especially important to defend against 1-off errors in your code.

 - The syntax to create an array is: